mlabs-haskell/lambda-buffers/docs/aiken-integration.md

 where the error message makes it clear that it only expects the source of dependencies to be from either GitHub, GitLab, or BitBucket.

-As such, it's unclear how to augment the local set of packages with a LambdaBuffers package, as the Nix tools would provide a local package.
+As such, it's unclear how to augment the local set of packages with a LambdaBuffers package.
-Indeed, it's possible to trick Aiken into thinking that a LambdaBuffers package is already installed by preparing Aiken's build directory with the dependencies already included, but this delves into implementation specific details of Aiken that may break between releases.
+Indeed, it's possible to trick Aiken into thinking that a LambdaBuffers package is already installed by preparing Aiken's build directory with the dependencies copied in ahead of time, but this delves into implementation specific details of Aiken that may break between releases.
 An example of this technique is [here](https://github.com/mlabs-haskell/uplc-benchmark/blob/master/nix/aiken/lib.nix#L83).

+## Summary of Aiken limitations

+This section summarizes the Aiken limitations and incompatibilities with LambdaBuffers.

+1. Aiken has no type classes, but LambdaBuffers requires type classes.
+As such, LambdaBuffers support for Aiken would require its own implementation of type classes.
+   Unfortunately, implementing type classes is awkward in Aiken because composite data types in Aiken cannot store functions.
+   It can be argued that this awkwardness creates a poor user experience for an Aiken developer, but this can be mitigated by the fact that the only type classes LambdaBuffers generates are relatively simplistic.

+2. Aiken's PlutusData representation of its data types is different from LambdaBuffers' representation of PlutusData.
+   This means that we have a choice of either:

+   * Translating LambdaBuffers types to Aiken's builtin composite types which would lead to inefficient code in the already constrained onchain code environment since this would be "massaging" PlutusData representations when we would really want Aiken to use LambdaBuffers PlutusData encoding directly.

+   * Translating LambdaBuffers types to a opaque type alias in Aiken which would then require us to generate supporting functions for constructors and destructors which would make Aiken's major language features obsolete, and so have a poor user experience.

+   To put this more explicitly, we either have inefficient code with a nice user experience for an Aiken developer, or efficient code with an awful user experience for an Aiken developer.

+3. Creating local package sets in Aiken is unclear, but creating such local package sets is a principle feature of LambdaBuffers.
+   Indeed, there are tricks one can do to work around this, but this depends on internal implementation details of Aiken that may break between releases.

 ## Alternative milestone 4 outputs